bbkane/tablegraph/README.md

 There is one - see https://github.com/vega/vega-lite/issues/7185 - it looks like it's ingesting the date as UTC, then rendering it as my local timezone, which is 8 hours behind.
 I've added a comment.

+OK, it looks like this can be specified with: https://vega.github.io/vega-lite/docs/timeunit.html#output .
+I needed to specify both the "timeunit" and the "scale"

+TODO: comment on that issue

 Let's carry on!

-# 05_groupedbar/
+# 05_stackedbar/

 https://vega.github.io/vega-lite/docs/bar.html#grouped-bar-chart-with-offset

-It looks like it's doing stacked, and the lines are too thin...
-TODO: next time :)
+It looks like it's doing stacked, and the lines are too thin

+This can be manipulated with https://vega.github.io/vega-lite/docs/timeunit.html , but I *do* actually want to see the year